-Besides service-level tests, performance experiments for the VAB poll approach have been performed in [2].
+Besides service-level tests, performance experiments for the VAB poll approach have been performed in [3].
 Retrieving a meter via an AAS on a current Lenovo Z50-70 laptop requires 4-5 ms after a settling time of 200 repetitions, whereby most of the time is attributed to the AAS communication.
 In contrast, initial requests are comparatively slow (8-10 ms), probably an effect of JVM settling periods.
 Moreover, some meters can schedule own update operations, which doubles the round-trip time.
 In the current implementation, the MetricsProvider performs such updates only on request, thus, saving roughly factor 2 response time in average.
 The internal operation of the meters, in particular parsing the JSON information requires at maximum 70 μs, i.e., most of the response time can be attributed to communication and AAS operations.
 A modification of BaSyx classes as mentioned above for a unified data transport could also speed up these operations.
+A more extensive performance experiment is presented in [4], showing that an integration of the transport layer with a monitoring values cache attached to a remote AAS can be as fast as a local AAS on the monitored device.
+In other words, the AAS that is updated in parallel is not impacting the data paths to other components, which are informed via the transport layer (e.g., pub-sub).